A mathematical theory of imperfect communication: Energy efficiency considerations in multi-level coding: Development

+\item In order to be more efficient than spending the same energy on each received symbol, it must be able to exploit regularities in the signal to reduce the cost for some symbols.
+This implies that where there are no regularities and the input is merely random, the energy use would be maximized, and be proportional to the number of symbols.

+\item One such regularity to be exploited might be when a subset of inputs $A$ completely or partially determines the outcomes of another subset $B$.
+The total energy used by an efficient mechanism would be the energy to check errors in $A$ plus an amount to check $B$ that depends on the degree of dependence on $A$.
+Complete dependence means no energy need be expended checking $B$ while complete independence means no energy is saved compared to the case of checking $B$ alone.

+\item An efficient mechanism need expend no energy to check the result of zero-probability events. \end{enumerate}

+In their essentials, these are the three conditions for the uniqueness theorem of Khinchin, who proved that a measure satisfying those conditions would always be proportional to the entropy measure $H=-\sum_{s\in S} p_s\log p_s$ where $p_s$ is the probability of observing symbol $s$ in some alphabet $S$ \citep{Khinchin57}.
+The entropy calculated with the log base two is the number of bits in the message. \end{proof}

-For comparing symbols against expectations, we assume an efficient error-checking mechanism can do no better than an energy cost proportional to the total number of bits in the message.
-A message of twice the length costs twice the energy to review.
-Since there is a minimum energy cost to erasing information \citep{Landauer61,Bennett03}, there is also an energy cost to correcting a symbol.
-This could be as simple as the energy needed to erase a bit or as expensive as a request for retransmission, depending on context.
-We therefore model our second component with another linear function, dependent on both the number of errors and the efficacy of identifying them.
+Computation has thermodynamic consequences. \citet{Landauer61} showed that an irreversible process, such as the deletion of a bit, unavoidably costs some energy lost to heat.
+Transmission errors are random; there is no way to take advantage of the energy change during the instant some bit is accidentally flipped.
+Correction is thus an irreversible process and requires work \citep{Bennett03}.
+One could imagine a system that stored the erroneous state to make the correction reversible, but ultimately that stored state is of no use and will be deleted, an irreversible process.
+Such a system is thus a way to delay the energy loss, not to avoid it.
+Practically speaking, the energy cost of correction could be as simple as the energy needed to erase a bit or as expensive as a request for retransmission, depending on context.
+We therefore model the correction step with another linear function, of the number of errors that require attention: the product of the total number of bad bits and the efficacy of identifying them.

+(As an aside, we note that one need not take a position on the meaning of the analogy between signal entropy and thermodynamic entropy \citep{Jaynes57,Samardzija07} to see that a reduction in signal entropy due to the correction of errors is accompanied by a proportional increase in heat energy, just as is the case with a reduction in thermodynamic entropy.)

-Let $K_R$ be an estimate of the per-symbol energy cost of assessing what the observations $R$ should be.
-We define a noise level (proportion of symbols transmitted incorrectly), $0 \leq \noise < 1$, an efficacy function (the proportion of errors actually found as a function of the energy spent finding them), $0 \leq \efficacy(K_R) < 1$, and a per-bit cost of repair, $\landauer$, to write an expression for the work done in error correction during $Q \rightarrow R_\nu$:
+Let $K_R$ be an estimate of the per-bit energy cost of assessing what the observations $R$ should be, the detection step.
+We define a noise level (proportion of symbols transmitted incorrectly), $0 \leq \noise < 1$, an efficacy function (the proportion of errors actually found as a function of the energy spent finding them), $0 \leq \efficacy(K_R)\leq 1$, and a per-bit cost of repair, $\landauer_R$.
+Using these, we can write an expression for the minimum work done in detection \emph{and} correction during $\hat{R} \rightarrow R$: